 Such as: should this be allowed by law in our country (for example, are there rules regarding safety), is it then available to everyone (equality) and can you make the choice for others such as your child (autonomy).

 I think the most likely direction of transhumanism is in space.
-This is a theme that I explored in my podcast in interviews with Angelo Vermeulen and Ans Hekkenberg [link below].
 The human body as we know it has evolved over millions of years on Earth, with oxygen, natural resources and gravity.
 But that body is not at all useful in space, in colonies on the Moon or Mars.

 Very briefly: do we want to adjust the human body so that it can cope better with cosmic rays, the lack of gravity or other cosmic inconveniences?

 According to the English astronomer Lord Martin Rees, it is unlikely that the laws and regulations on earth will become so open that we allow advanced methods of human improvement.
 He foresees a scenario where a group of people leave the earth forever to settle on Mars.
 There legislation is much less stringent or even absent.

 The future of transhumanism lies in the universe.